ScaledAgileDevOps/SADMF/content/Roles/_index.md

 Since a Code Engineer is expected to be an expert at data structures and algorithms, fewer questions indicate more expertise.

+## Co-Owner,Product (COP)

+The COP , together with other COPs is the Single Point of Contact for their Product and has undivided ownership and accountability for decisions made concerning the Product.
+Together with other COPs they beat up the [Code Engineer](#code-engineer-ce) and [Quality Authority](#quality-authority-qa) until they confess that it is possible to reach a given deadline.

 ## Commodore (C)

 The Commodore is responsible for collecting status reports for the Convoy and ensuring all steps in the Framework are